TheDIYGuy999/Rc_Engine_Sound/README.md

 - adjust "pulseSpan" in "settings.h" according to your ESC / receiver settings
 - schematic and pictures added

+## New in V 1.32:
+- added the requested V8 trophy truck sound
+- optimized the generic "V8" sound to fit the memory in combination with the Ural start sound

 ## Ho to create new sound arrays:

 ### Audacity: